 I’ve mentioned it a few times before, but I used to be very emotionally closed off.
 Sharing any emotional vulnerabilities with Andy was an ordeal and a half.

 Andy has been incredibly patient and persistent to get me to share my worries and fears.
 In turn, he has also shared his own doubts and insecurities.
+He tells me all the time things he’s scared about, things he struggles with, things that are getting him down and things that worry him.
 This had had a huge impact in helping me to feel comfortable being more vulnerable.

 Being younger and more inexperienced, I’ve often felt like I was completely clueless.
 It felt like I’d missed out on the secret guide to life and everyone else had a copy.
 This feeling was amplified tenfold, being in a relationship and comparing myself to someone else.
 I’ve always looked up to Andy as a man that was very sure of himself and had his shit together.
 But quite often this was a daunting standard that I thought I needed to match.